iam-Dianne/iam-Dianne/README.md

 - 👋 Hi, I’m @iam-Dianne
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning PHP in my 3rd in College and learning webdev during my free time.
+- 🌱 I’m currently learning dying in my 4th in College.
-- 📫 How to reach me ... you can't.. yet.
+- 📫 No you can't reach me

 <!---
 iam-Dianne/iam-Dianne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.